VX1988/developer/README.md

-*All the notes are for educational and research purposes only.
-Do not attempt to violate the law with anything contained in notes produced by this notes.
-Neither the authors of this notes, or anyone else affiliated in any way, is going to accept responsibility for your actions.*
+*All the notes are for educational and research purposes only.*